happypeter/happypeter.github.com/_posts/2010-9-8-kanas-suggestion.md

 but _Devil Lives In Details_, the absence of this will be considered unprofessional in the picky eyes of your potential customers.

-Some of your pics have dark bar on the right, that does not look good, better to remove them with GIMP.

 ### English Version

 Nice to have a English Version of your stuff, I believe.